-Wealthfront is the only robo advisor who offers both investment management and financial planning.
-Clients receive a personalized, globally-diversified investment portfolio that is managed for them when they open an account.
-Wealthfront provides data-driven, actionable recommendations to improve net-of-fee, after-tax, risk-adjusted returns.
-With an annual advisory fee of 0.25%, users can monitor their real-time investment performance, review recent transactions, receive financial advice, and manage their deposits. – See more at: https://www.financialsamurai.com/information-about-wealthfront/#sthash.ZOAKnjw6.dpuf
+Betterment provides data-driven, actionable recommendations to improve net-of-fee, after-tax, risk-adjusted returns.
+With an annual advisory fee of 0.25%, users can monitor their real-time investment performance, review recent transactions, receive financial advice, and manage their deposits.

 Robo Advisors Are As Safe As Any Other Wealth Manager

-Gone are the days of being too intimidated to start because you don’t have $250,000 minimum, don’t want to pay up to 3% a year in fees, and don’t know what to invest in.
-With a firm like Personal Capital or Wealthfront, all you’ve got to do is sign up for free and they’ll invest for you in a risk-adjusted manner.
+Gone are the days of being too intimidated to start because you don't have $250,000 minimum.
+Or you don't want to pay up to 3% a year in fees.
+Or you don't know what to invest in.
+With a firm like Empower or Betterment, all you've got to do is sign up for free.
+They'll invest for you in a risk-adjusted manner.